farhansadik/echominal/README.md

 7. After install all of packages, close termux app and run it again..
 8. Hope, everything works fine.
 If you face any problem please mail me at `farhansadikriduan@gmail.com` or create a issue on my repo.
 I'll try my best to fix those issue.
 *.
 Thank's a lot.

-## How to use the Termux application
- * wiil be added soon

 # Screenshots
 ## EchoMinal Engine